civilKaos82/the-rational-numbers-challenge/README.md

 5. Equality
 6. Exponentiation
 7. Inversion / negation
-8. Reciprocation
+8. Reciprocation (*completed*)

-Make sure you understand the rules.
-Use examples on pen and paper and make sure you can, say, add two rational numbers by hand.
-If it helps you, you can write this as pseudocode at the top of your ```rational_number.rb``` file.
+Read the Wikipedia page on the [arithmetic of rational numbers][wikipedia rational numbers arithmetic]; some additional information is provided as comments in the file `rational_number.rb`.
+Ensure that we understand how to make each of the calculations.
+Use pen and paper to demonstrate that we can make each of them (e.g., add two rational numbers).
+Then translate the calculations to pseudocode.

-###Release 1 : Fill in the RationalNumber class
+### Release 1: Fill in the RationalNumber class

 You've been provided with a skeleton `RationalNumber` class with methods to fill in.
 Assume the input is always another `RationalNumber` instance.
 Ruby has a built-in `Rational` class; don't use it!
 Do, on the other hand, write tests to check your output.
 If you need help on any of the math, just ask!